Starting Couples Therapy? What to Expect in Your First Sessions

 What to Expect in Couples Therapy: A Path to Clarity and Healing

-Expect Respect and Honoring of Your Values
+Expect Respect and Care for Your Values

 What Is Emotionally Focused Therapy for Couples?